 Tip 4: Take breaks (a few minutes every hour)

-Nobody in the group was able to take some photos too.
+Nobody in the group was able to take any photos either.
 When you're trekking down the mountain, you have to focus on where you're stepping all the time.
-It would be wise not to carry anything as you need both your hands for support.
+It would be wise not to carry anything, as you need both your hands for support.

 Obey your thirst!
 However, don't drink like there's no tomorrow.
 Take a few sips and off you go again.
-If you're losing the sun, then double time with less stopovers.
+If you're losing the sun, then double the time with fewer stopovers.

-Breath through your stomach and not through your chest.
+Breathe through your stomach and not through your chest.
 When you're out of breath, inhale through your nose and exhale through your mouth.
-Do it slowly and when you're good to go, breathe normally again in your stomach.
-I don't know if it works for everyone but that's what learned from my first hike.
+Do it slowly, and when you're good to go, breathe normally again in your stomach.
+I don't know if it works for everyone, but that's what I learned from my first hike.

 Don't be afraid or feel ashamed to say that you need a break.
 It might hold the gang for a few minutes, but sometimes it takes one person to say it before everyone realizes they need a rest as well.

-We were all starving so we quickly made our way to the bamboo bridge that connected us to the Kawasan waters.
-For some seasoned climbers, they finished the hike in 5 hours, yet we made it to 4 hours.
+We were starving, so we quickly made our way to the bamboo bridge connecting us to the Kawasan waters.
+Some seasoned climbers, they finished the hike in 5 hours, yet we made it in 4 hours.
 More smiles!

 Second level of Kawasan Falls